Class 1: Personal Liability Notices: what does HMRC have to prove to issue a PLN?

-Section 121C, Social Security Administration Act 1992
+Section 121C of the Social Security Administration Act 1992

-A body corporate has failed to pay the ‘contributions’ due at or within the prescribed time
+- a body corporate has failed to pay the ‘contributions’ due at or within the prescribed time

-That failure is in the opinion of HMRC attributable to the fraud or neglect of one or more individuals who, at the time of the fraud or neglect, were ‘officers’ of the company.
-Such officers are known as ‘culpable officers’.
+- that failure is, in the opinion of HMRC attributable to the fraud or neglect of one or more individuals who, at the time of the fraud or neglect, were ‘officers’ of the company - such officers are known as ‘culpable officers’

 ‘Contributions’ include primary and secondary Class 1 NICs, Class 1A NICs, Class 1B NICs and related interest or penalties charged in respect of these contributions.